Guide to all the best creepy abandoned and haunted places in Wisconsin.

 It’s impossible to talk about the most haunted places in Wisconsin without mentioning this place.

-Built in 1914, Summerwind Mansion is undoubtedly one of the most (if not the most) haunted houses in Wisconsin.
+Built in 1914, Summerwind Mansion is undoubtedly one of Wisconsin’s most (if not the most) haunted houses.

 The place has been ghoul-infested since construction, with strange events reported by workmen right from the off.